Sepecat Jaguar models in 1/72 scale

 The Hasegawa kits from 1985 are fine with recessed panellines and very fine details.
 Several Hasegawa kits appeared in many boxes, and a single seater and two seater.
 They still are the best 1/72 kits available but not without their faults.

 The single seater is for a A or a RAF GR1 with the laser nose.
-The air brakes aft of the main gear are molded opened up which is nice as parked Jaguars show them drooped down.
+The air brakes aft of the main gear are moulded opened up which is nice as parked Jaguars show them drooped down.
 But the air brakes holes are missing with "raised" holes, these need to be opened up.

 Decals in these kits vary per kit